-On the 29th anniversary of the Hillsborough disaster, read and watch personal tributes by those who knew best the 96 children, men and women who lost their lives on April 15, 1989.
+On the 27th anniversary of the Hillsborough disaster, read and watch personal tributes by those who knew them best to the 96 supporters who lost their lives on April 15, 1989.

-In 2014, as the new inquests into the deaths at the FA Cup semi-final between Liverpool and Nottingham Forest began, the families of those who died were asked to write and read out short personal portraits of each of the victims as part of the proceedings.
+At the start of the new inquests into the deaths at the FA Cup semi-final between Liverpool and Nottingham Forest, two years ago, the families of those who died were asked to write and read out short personal portraits of each of the victims.

-They served as a poignant and touching reminder that though collectively known as ‘The 96’, those whose lives were tragically cut short at a football match were more than a number.
+These touching personal tributes serve as a reminder that those whose lives were tragically cut short as a result of the events 27 years ago, though known collectively as ‘The 96’, were more than a number.

-Close to 80 of them chose to either record their tribute with the channel or give their permission for footage previously recorded with the BBC to be used, meaning many of the web pages housing a Pen Portrait feature a video of a reading by family members.
+Almost 80 of them chose to either record their tribute with the channel or gave their permission for footage previously recorded with the BBC to be used, meaning many of the web pages housing a Pen Portrait feature a video of a reading by family members.